obriencj/pelican-inelegant/README.md

 I liked a lot of what Elegant had to offer, but there were a few things that didn't quite fit with my existing site content as I was porting from Octopress to Pelican.
 So of course I had to get in there and change some stuff!
-InElegant is my messy attempt to turn Elegant into what I needed.
+Inelegant is my messy attempt to turn Elegant into what I needed.

 ### Overall Git Layout

-I dropped the documentation blog, and a number of dependency files.
+I dropped the original documentation blog, and a number of dependency files.

 I re-organized the js and css sources that were minified/squished together to the final js and css so that only the results were